Flat-fee security audits for x402 integrations, gateway routes, and the contracts behind them, in three tiers from three thousand dollars.

 }

-Recommended fix: Wire a TTL-bounded nonce store (DDB / Redis / Postgres) into the verify path.
-Reject any payment whose nonce has been seen within the payment-window seconds.
-Reference: hss-x402-core / src / middleware / withIdempotency.ts.
+Recommended fix.
+Wire a TTL-bounded nonce store backed by DynamoDB, Redis, or Postgres into the verify path, and reject any payment whose nonce has been seen within the payment-window seconds.
+The same idempotency pattern guards every paid route on BitBooth.